CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-It send it to a friend
+When you clone a repository, you are adding it to the filesystem on your local machine.

 ## 6. What is a Pull Request?